64kramsystem/saveriomiroddi.github.io/_posts/2018-06-28-Using-scripts-in-any-language-for-bash-zsh-tab-completion.md

 Its programming language is irrelevant; what matters, from a tab-completion perspective, is:

-- the programmer interface;
+- the program commandline interface;
 - how to find out the tab completion entries.

-This is the script help, to give an idea of the working:
+This is the program help, to give an idea of the interface:

 ```
 $ open_project --help
-Usage: open_project [-s|--switch-only] project_name.
+Usage: open_project [-s|--switch-only] project_name

 Opens the project in `$PROJECTS_DIR/<project_name>` with the default editor; if a corresponding project configfile is found in `$PROJECTS_DIR/_configs/<project_name>.<cfg_ext>`, the file is opened instead with the associated editor.